 The López Family: Todo Pásion from early on

 Flamenco dancing has always played a very important role in the Lopez’s’ life.
-They’ve let themselves fascinate and mesmerize by some of the most well known dancers in the scene such as Antonio Gades, Carmen Amaya, Antonio el Bailarín, some of which later on would become idols for Leonor and Marcos.
+They have let themselves fascinate and mesmerize by some of the most well known dancers in the scene such as Antonio Gades, Carmen Amaya, Antonio el Bailarín, some of which later on would become idols for Leonor and Marcos.
 Therefore it is no wonder the siblings connected with La Danza Española at a very young age.
 The corners of their mouth form a big warm smile when they reminisce about the time Carmen – the first Flamenco Movie ever – had been available on VCR-tape.
-The mother immediately rushed tot he closest store to buy a copy, without having the needed device to be able to watch it.
-When the VCR-player followed a few weeks later, the family had discovered/found one of their favourite movies of all time.
+The mother immediately rushed to the closest store to buy a copy, without having the needed device to be able to watch it.
+When the VCR-player followed a few weeks later, the family had discovered one of their favourite movies of all time.

 The two youngest members of the family – Leonor and Marcos – started dancing together at events in the Spanish community with only four, respectively eight years.
 They enjoyed the act of dancing to an extent that made them develop an intense form of passion over the years.
 Later on they decided to take their passion to a professional level and started with their studies in Flamenco and the Danza Española in Madrid.
 During – and especially after – their studies the siblings had some prominent performances; They danced for the Spanish Consulate General in the National Theatre in Bern and had several appearances in Swiss and Spanish television.
 During that period of time they worked on their technique and expression with several namely teachers in a meticulous manner.